NvChad/nvchad.github.io/docs/config/Walkthrough.md

 ## Core

-- The core folder has several files , some of them you don't even need to worry checking like : custom.lua hooks.lua utils.lua.
+- The core folder has several files , some of them you don't even need to worry checking like : customPlugins.lua utils.lua.
 - The init.lua file in this folder just runs some of the modules i.e files in the core folder , check it yourself!

 - autocmds.lua : Defines some default autocmds in NvChad.